Elland Road: Other sports

+Other sports venues on Elland Road

-There was a greyhound stadium to the south-west of Elland Road which opened on 16 July 1927.
+There was a greyhound stadium on Elland Road to the south-west of the football ground which opened on 16 July 1927.
 It was owned by the Greyhound Racing Association and they eventually sold it to the Totalisators and Greyhound Holdings (T.G.H) who were bought out by Ladbrokes in 1974.

 In 1979, the track kennels were closed followed by the track itself on 1 March 1982.

 There was also a speedway track known as Fullerton Park, which operated between the two world wars, attracted audiences in the range of 10,000–20,000 people.
 Fullerton Park also held greyhound racing from 1927 to 1938.